Harbour View Hotel

-Harbour View Hotel is a heritage-listed hotel at 18 Lower Fort Street, in the inner city Sydney suburb of Millers Point in the City of Sydney local government area of New South Wales, Australia.
+Harbour View Hotel is a heritage-listed hotel at 18 Lower Fort Street, in the inner city Sydney suburb of Millers Point, New South Wales, Australia.
 It was designed by Prevost & Waterman and built from 1922 to 1923.
 It is privately owned.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The first Harbour View Hotel was built in 1843 on the opposite corner.
 The present site was occupied by "Oliffe Terrace".
 In 1913 both sites were resumed.
 By 1922 the terraces had been demolished, and by 1924 the present hotel building had been constructed.
 Construction of the hotel was funded by Tooth and Co., under a 50-year lease.
-In 1927 the Sydney Harbour Trust assumed control of the site from the Resumed Properties Dept. Licencees of the hotel included William Ireland 1924-1941 and Gavin Miller 1941-1949.
+In 1927 the Sydney Harbour Trust assumed control of the site from the Resumed Properties Dept. Licencees of the hotel included William Ireland 1924-1941 and Gavin Miller 1941–1949.
 In 1936 the Maritime Services Board succeeded the SHT as owner.
 The 50-year lease expired in 1971 and the MSB transferred ownership of the hotel to Tooth & Co.
 The hotel experienced a gradual decline in its patronage, and in 1998 it was again sold.